zaiisao/Documentation/en/Interactive Broadcast/logfile_web.md

 The Agora Web SDK provides methods for you to set the output log level or to enable/disable log upload.

 ## Implementation
-Before proceeding, ensure that you have your development environment prepared.
+Before proceeding, ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Interactive%20Broadcast/web_prepare.md).

 ### Set Output Log Level
 The output log levels are in the order of NONE, ERROR, WARNING, INFO, and DEBUG.
 Select a level, and you can see the logs in the preceding levels.
 For example, enter `AgoraRTC.Logger.setLogLevel(AgoraRTC.Logger.INFO);`, and you can see the logs in the WARNING, ERROR and INFO levels.